HumanAssisted/JACS/README.md

-# JACS - JSON Ai Communication Standard
+# JACS

-Welcome to JACS.
+Welcome to JACS - JSON Ai Communication Standard.

-The JACS documents enable trusted data sharing between AI agents and Human UIs.
-It does this by making JSON documents verifiable.
+ q

  - verifiable as to their source
  - verifiable as to their schema